CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 ![IMG_1546](https://github.com/ValachPatrik/Safety-Layer-for-autonomous-driving-with-Donkeycar/assets/82080194/db48ce28-c0c4-4ab1-9529-0c873f22c210)
 ![IMG_1547](https://github.com/ValachPatrik/Safety-Layer-for-autonomous-driving-with-Donkeycar/assets/82080194/fcb4a543-4170-4cd3-8268-8f22f1a5d44e)

-### Model Selection
-We have tested the wide selection of models provided by this library, including "linear", "latent", "rnn", "3d".
-The best for our track, with the focus on drivability and avoiding crossing lines and hitting boxes, is the RNN model.
-This model still does blunders on our track

 ### Model Training
+As discussed in the previous section, we use the camera and joystick input to train the model.
+We have acc
 11k
 The library requires manual training data

-## Track
+### Model Selection
+We have tested the wide selection of models provided by this library, including "linear", "latent", "rnn", "3d".
+The best for our track, with the focus on drivability and avoiding crossing lines and hitting boxes, is the **RNN** model.
+This model still blunders on our track, so we implemented the safety layer.
+Read further down for more details.

 ## Safety Layer
 ### Virtual Track
 ### Updating virtual location